meganlandis/meganlandis.github.io/_pages/about.md

 ## Education

-Catherine Knox is a mechanical engineering student interested in aeropsace and nuclear technology.
-She holds experience in additive manufacturing, machining, and project management.
+Megan Landis is a mechanical engineering student interested in project management and product design.

 * Vanderbilt University
   * Pursuing a BE in Mechanical Engineering
-  * Expected Graduation: 2026
+  * Expected Graduation: 2027

 ## Technical Skills